 The app also has a feature called Checkup, which means you can activate (or not) and then asks you to mark yourself as safe every 12 hours.
 The app keeps your location, and only shared it if you don't check in.
 Unfortunately, for now, this is only an iOS app.

 Simplicity makes this app worth considering — hold down a button in the app while you're out if you feel unsafe and if you lift your finger, help is sentNoonlight

-At $2.99 a month, the iOS and Android app is certainly an expense that should be considered.
-(The first month, however, is free.)
-You can cancel at any time, but charges are billed through your iTunes account.
+The iOS and Android app starts at $3 a month, or you can pay $0.25 for every remote dispatch of police, fire and medical unit.
 You can also link Noonlight to Alexa and Google Home devices, as well as other connected gadgets, taking this from a mobile app to one you can bring home.